Organwolf/100-days-of-code/log.md

 ### Day 100: June 10, 2020

 **Today's Progress**: Final day and finally completed the ASP.NET Core MVC app!
 Among other things I learnt how to add a controller, connect a SQLite database to the project, seed the database, as well as update the database, all using EntityFramework.
 I encountered a way of adding metadata through attributes such as \[HttpGet\] and \[HttpPost\].
-I also worked a little with LINQ queries as well.
+I also worked a little with LINQ queries.

 **Thoughts**: [Get started with ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-3.1&tabs=visual-studio) is a comprehensive guide to creating a web app.
 A lot of the code is generated which can be confusing.
 The scaffolding tools used create the CRUD functionality of the database for example and it just works.